alces-software/flight-appliance-docs/docs/source/launch-aws/manual-launch.rst

 .. image:: marketplace_ami-id.png
     :alt: AWS Marketplace AMI-IDs

 Click on the button marked **Launch with EC2 console** to start a single-instance of Alces Flight Compute in the region of your choice.
 Alternatively, you can note the AMI-ID and use this to manually configure your AMI in the EC2 console.
 Launch your instance with the settings you require, choosing the instance type, disk size and security group settings suitable for your environment.

-Note - your security group needs to allow ``port 22`` (SSH) to be accessed from your client system to allow you to login and configure the instance for use.
+.. note:: Your security group needs to allow "All traffic" inbound from the nodes within your selected subnet.
+Further to this, allow ``port 22`` (SSH) to be accessed from your client system to allow you to login and configure the instance for use.

 .. note:: We recommend that instances launching Alces Flight Compute are provided with a root EBS volume of at least 20GB in size to allow for storage of application data.